-In general, being vegetarian means that you don’t eat any meat, fish or animal by-products, like gelatine.
+In general, following a vegetarian diet means that you don’t eat any meat, fish or animal by-products, like gelatine.
 But you might choose to eat foods made from milk, eggs and cheese.
 Some vegetarians choose to eat fish or white meat sometimes.

-On the other hand, vegans generally don’t eat any food or drink that comes from an animal.
+On the other hand, being vegan means you don’t eat any food or drink that comes from an animal.
 This includes meat, fish, eggs, dairy products and animal by-products including honey.
 Being vegetarian or vegan means different things to different people, so one person’s diet choices might vary to another’s.

 What does a balanced diet look like?

 No matter what type of diet you follow, it’s always important to eat a balance of the five major food groups.
 The Eatwell Guide below is a good representation of this.
 You can use it as a starting point and adapt it to suit your own needs, substituting foods where necessary.
 Here are a few tips for vegetarians and vegans.

 Starchy foods.
 Most of these should be suitable for vegetarians and vegans.
 Choose wholegrain varieties for added fibre.

 - Protein.
 In place of meat and fish, eat plenty of nuts, beans, chickpeas, pulses, soya products, tofu and vegetable protein (such as Quorn).
 Eggs and dairy products are also good sources of protein if you choose to eat these.